hdfiresky/AI-Powered-Task-Manager/fastapi_backend.md

     *   `--build`: This flag tells Docker Compose to build the image before starting the container.
 You only need it the first time or when you change the `Dockerfile` or `requirements.txt`.
 For subsequent runs, `docker-compose up` is sufficient.

 2.  **Accessing the API:**
-    Your backend is now running inside a Docker container, but it's accessible exactly as before on `http://127.0.0.1:8000` because of the `ports: - "8000:8000"` mapping.
-Your React frontend can continue to call this URL without any changes.
+    Your backend is now running inside a Docker container, accessible on `http://127.0.0.1:8000`.

 3.  **Stopping the application:**
     To stop the container, press `Ctrl+C` in the terminal where it's running.
 To stop and remove the container, run: